dontwalk-design/dont-walk/content/work/aberdeenmrt-sponsored-walk-2019.md

 image = "/uploads/AMRT-BrandGuideline-2019-PAGE18.jpg"
 template = "image-with-caption"
 [[a_project]]
 paragraphs = "We're still fundraising for the Team after completing the walk without requiring the assistance of mountain rescue.\n\nSo what are you waiting for?
-Grab your boots and join us in 2020 or grab your wallet and donate to Aberdeen MRT: [uk.virginmoneygiving.com/Team/DontWalk](https://uk.virginmoneygiving.com/Team/DontWalk \"https://uk.virginmoneygiving.com/Team/DontWalk\")" template = "paragraphs"
+Grab your boots* and join us in 2020 or grab your wallet and donate to Aberdeen MRT: [uk.virginmoneygiving.com/Team/DontWalk](https://uk.virginmoneygiving.com/Team/DontWalk \"https://uk.virginmoneygiving.com/Team/DontWalk\")\n\nThe 2020 Sponsored walk will be held on June 13th and is the 50th anniversary of this event.
+Read more: [amrt.org.uk/Sponsored-Walks](https://amrt.org.uk/Sponsored-Walks \"https://amrt.org.uk/Sponsored-Walks\")" template = "paragraphs"
 [[a_project]]
 template = "large-image"